dywang0323/CHOICE/README.md

 1. Preprocessing the dataset for assembly

  1).
 Tools/shell commands
- * merge the datasets based on which person the dataset came from
+ * merge the datasets based on which person the dataset came from, and one person as one subject

   cat person1_rep1.fastq person1_replicate2.fastq > person1.fastq